 I usually smiled, nodded politely, and murmured some kind of fuzzy expression of gratitude for their good intentions.
-But if I beat this thing (and I plan to), it's going to be hard-working doctors and real medicine and ever-advancing science that make it happen, not Woo.
+But if I beat this thing (and I plan to), it's going to be hard-working doctors and real medicine and ever-advancing science that make it happen, not Woo (religious or otherwise).
 The "Praycebo Effect" is intended to make my opinion on that clear, via a little science-geeky humor.
 Maybe you're another survivor that feels the same way.
 There must be at least a few of us.

 There's another factor here, too.
-Even having been fortunate enough to have kept my job and the insurance that comes with it (so far), this cancer stuff gets expensive - the bills are almost as scary as the disease.
+Even having been fortunate enough to have kept my job and the insurance that comes with it, this cancer stuff gets expensive - the bills are almost as scary as the disease.
 So maybe take a look at some of the "Praycebo Effect" swag below, and pass this web address around to anyone else you know that might be like-minded?
-If you're not the sort to wear what's on your mind, perhaps your doctor would appreciate being, well, appreciated.
+If you're not the sort to wear what's on your mind, perhaps your Doctor would appreciate being, well, appreciated.

 Thanks.
 Hey, look - here we are being all human and decent to each other, all by ourselves!
 Maybe there's hope for us monkeys after all.